jbaldwin/libpriamcql/README.md

 ## Instructions

 ### Building
-    # This will produce the libpriamcql.a and all of the examples
+    # This will produce the libpriamcql.a and all of the examples and tests.
-    # Since there are stl objects used in the API you will need to guarantee you are using
-    # the same std library implementation as your application!

-    mkdir Release && cd release
+    mkdir Release && cd Release
     cmake -DCMAKE_BUILD_TYPE=Release ..
-    cmake --build . -- -j4 # change 4 to the number of cores available
+    cmake --build . -- -j$(nproc)

 ## Support